 - According to the official Sonic Jam Japanese strategy guide, which includes notes made by Sonic Team themselves, it took six months to finalise the level design and appearance of Green Hill, going through four or five different sets of graphics before finally settling on the ultimate outcome.

 - In 2006, for Sonic's 15th anniversary, official Japanese website the Sonic Channel showed off a Green Hill Zone papercraft, printable pdf sheets that could be cut up and folded to create a range of Green Hill themed objects.
 I still have mine somewhere, still mostly held together last time I checked, surprisingly.
+Want to give it a try?

 Each section of this page allows users to add their own notes to fill in any missing details or supply additional research etc.